DantchoLV9/dantcho-website-content/README.md

-This repository stores the MD content for my website.
+This repository stores the content for my [website](www.dantcho.com).

+If you have found an issue or want to suggest a change feel free to contribute.

+If you want to use the content in this repository just refer back to the original post.